 The cost varies so it's important to arrange a consultation to get an exact quote.
 When you visit us, we ask you to please bring along your insurance card.
 We will determine whether your policy provides any coverage for the bridge.

 There is no predetermined lifespan for a dental bridge, but typically they last between 5 to 15 years.
 At some point it may crack, wear or discolor, in which case it would need to be replaced.
 It is because of longevity that many people opt for dental implants, which are known to typically last for decades, and potentially for a lifetime.

 How Do You Choose?

 Dental bridge, dental implant, dentures – how do you choose?
-Rely on the experience and skill of Dr. Cornehl.
-Instead of telling you what to do, he will make sure you know all of the tooth replacements for which you are a candidate.
-He will then help you weigh pros and cons, cost issues, insurance issues, longevity and your other priorities so that you can make an informed choice.
+Rely on the experience and skill of our dentists.
+Instead of telling you what to do, they will make sure you know all of the tooth replacements for which you are a candidate.
+They will then help you weigh pros and cons, cost issues, insurance issues, longevity and your other priorities so that you can make an informed choice.